stan-dev/design-docs/designs/0033-declaration-annotations.md

 (Author's Note: This design doc does not specifically endorse or propose any of these, they are all provided as examples which this larger framework would allow.
-A key feature, however, is that none of these are really new *features* - they do not increase the expressiveness of Stan, only allow tweaks and efficiency considerations)
+A key feature, however, is that none of these are really new *features*-they do not increase the expressiveness of Stan, only allow tweaks and efficiency considerations)

 - `@gpu` - When used on variables, indicate to the compiler that you desire this variable to be placed in GPU memory and optimized for GPU computation.
-- `@static` - When placed on a variable, indicate that it will not be edited and is a candidate for Struct-of-Array optimizations.
+- `@const` - When placed on a variable, indicate that it will not be edited and is a candidate for Struct-of-Array optimizations.
 - `@silent` - Can be placed on a variable to prevent it from being in the output of the Stan sampler.
 - `@extern` - When placed on a function declaration, mark it as not needed a definition in the program.
 This is equivalent to a more targeted version of the `--allow-undefined` flag available for stanc3.
-- `@grad(foo,1)` - This annotation, when placed on a function, indicates that this function defines the derivative of another function called `foo` along the first argument to said function.
+- `@grad_adj_jac(foo,1)` - This annotation, when placed on a function, indicates that this function defines the derivative of another function called `foo` along the first argument to said function.
 - `@inline` - This annotation suggests that the compiler should specifically